Factbox: French economic reforms gradually bear fruit

 The flagship reform of Francois Hollande's presidency is a payroll tax credit scheme that aimed to reverse a steady decline in French companies' international competitiveness.

-With current presidential candidate Emmanuel Macron as his main economic advisor, Hollande introduced the measure in 2013, hoping it would hold down rising French labor costs.
+With current presidential candidate Emmanuel Macron as his main economic advisor, Hollande introduced the measure in 2013, hoping it would hold down rising French labour costs.

 Under the scheme - known as the Tax Credit for Competitiveness and Jobs, or CICE - companies can seek a tax credit of 6 percent of their wage bill.
 This covers only lower salaries worth up to two-and-a-half times the minimum wage.

-Late in his five-year term, Hollande moved to tackle the rigidity of France's labor code after having little success bringing down the unemployment rate from around 10 percent.
+Late in his five-year term, Hollande moved to tackle the rigidity of France's labour code after having little success bringing down the unemployment rate from around 10 percent.

 The revamp made it easier to hire and fire, something employers had long called for, while also allowing firms to more easily tailor pay and work terms to their needs.